“What a day! I’m exhausted. Let’s just stay home and relax,” Janet said. She sat on the floor with her back against my bed while I painted my nails.

 “You know, Nathasha it’s a good thing you decided to break up with Orlando at the beginning of the summer.
 Look how much fun we’ve had flirting with the guys at the Grove and clubs.
 You’ve met more guys than me,” she said.

 “Well, what can I say?
 I’m just simply irresistible.
-I forgot how much fun it was to tease guys,” I smiled, “Yo, this music mix sucks.”
+I forgot how much fun it was to tease guys,” I smiled, “Oh!
+This music mix sucks.”

 “Hey, it’s ringing.
 Do you think they’ll get mad if I tell them that it sucks?”
 The phone kept ringing, “Maybe I should hang up,” I said.